AliceWonderMiscreations/libbitcoin-RPM/README.md

 The libbitcoin website is [https://libbitcoin.org/](https://libbitcoin.org/).

-Their project on GitHub is [https://github.com/libbitcoin](https://github.com/libbitcoin)
+Their project on GitHub is [https://github.com/libbitcoin](https://github.com/libbitcoin).

 ## Public Domain
 No license is required to use the RPM spec files provided here.
 I consider the RPM spec files to be Public Domain.
-See [https://wiki.creativecommons.org/wiki/CC0](Creative Commons CC0)
+See [Creative Commons CC0](https://wiki.creativecommons.org/wiki/CC0).

 However please note that it is considered bad form to remove RPM spec file changelog entries.
 If you do so, though, there are no legal ramifications.
 I just might